mne-tools/mne-lsl/paper/paper.md

 interoperability, and reduces the complexity associated with integrating diverse data streams.

-MNE-LSL significantly improves the integration of LSL with MNE-Python [from v1.4.2; @GramfortEtAl2013a], a comprehensive tool for processing and analyzing electrophysiological data.
+MNE-LSL significantly improves the integration of LSL with MNE-Python [@GramfortEtAl2013a], a comprehensive tool for processing and analyzing electrophysiological data.

 # Statement of need